-EPA announces availability of $2.6 billion in new funding to improve water infrastructure across the United States | US EPA
+EPA Announces Availability of $2.6 Billion in New Funding to Improve Water Infrastructure Across the United States | US EPA

-DENVER — The U.S. Environmental Protection Agency (EPA) today announced the availability of more than $125 million in new funds to improve drinking water and wastewater infrastructure in Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.
-These funds are part of $2.6 billion provided nationwide to assist states, tribes and territories with improving drinking water and wastewater infrastructure across the country.
+WASHINGTON — The U.S. Environmental Protection Agency (EPA) has announced the availability of $2.6 billion in new funds to assist states, tribes and territories with improving drinking water and wastewater infrastructure across the country.
 This funding advances President Trump’s efforts to rebuild the country’s aging water infrastructure, create local jobs, and ensure all Americans have safe and clean water.

 “EPA is delivering on President Trump’s commitment to modernize our nation’s water infrastructure and improve public health and environmental protections,” said EPA Administrator Andrew Wheeler.
 “EPA’s $2.6 billion contribution to the State Revolving Funds will enable more communities to make the investments needed to ensure Americans have safe water for drinking and recreation.
 These funds can also be combined with EPA’s WIFIA loans to create a powerful, innovative financing solution for major infrastructure projects nationwide.”